adamsilver/fdpb/01-Register.md

 #### Inline validation

-One question still remains though.
-When Javascript is available, we also have an opportunity to provide feedback as the user types.
+When Javascript is available, we have an opportunity to provide feedback as the user types.
 The theory is that it's easier to fix errors as soon as they occur.
 The thing is, inline validation is problematic.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted early and often.